stephenlb/smart-car-dashboard/README.md

 # Smart Car Dashboard Output

-Get live data feed from your smart car in realtime.
+Your car's live data feed in realtime displayed in a dashboard.